oslabs-beta/smartER/README.md

 Save your query at any time and re-render it later by clicking on it in the History tab
 <img src='./assets/save-history.gif' width=100%>

-<h2> 📬 Features: </h2>
+<h1 id="features">📬 Features:</h1>

-In addition to being able to visualize a query, smartER aims to bring seemless visuals during user actions, offering:
+In addition to being able to visualize a query, smartER aims to bring seamless visuals during user actions, offering:
 - Automatic rendering based on a valid query string
 - Linking of relationships in the ER diagram via a dotted line
 - Linking of JOIN columns from your query with a bolded line